 Boys: Team training on Sundays, rotating time.
 Games Tuesday evenings.
 Optional Strength & Conditioning Session.

 Girls: Team training on Sundays, rotating time.
 Games Thursday evenings.
 Optional Strength & Conditioning Session.

 Extras: Senior Academy (invite only).
 March Preseason Tournament (NEFC - Boston, MA area).

-This is our outdoor season.
+This is our outdoor season, kicking off with our Spring Training Weekend at Golden Goal Park.
 Teams will have 2 training sessions a week beginning May 1, likely at Veterans Park in So.
 Burlington or Centennial Field in Burlington.
 Teams will also have the option to compete in the Vermont Soccer League.
 Each team will go to a minimum of 2 outdoor tournaments, with most attending 3-4.
 The first is Memorial Day weekend in Massachusetts, the second is Father's Day weekend in Maine or NY.